 Storing chickpeas in recycled plastic bags before freezing is really not difficult.
-That blue feta cheese container keeps our quick hummus; so easy to make.
-They are my favourite legume.
+That blue feta cheese tub contains our quick hummus.

 Cooking takes one third of the time under pressure.

-Bernard Preston is a semi-retired chiropractor with a passion for better health, and preserving the pristine nature of our environment.
-Alas I don't really believe we can wean off plastic and one way or another the human race will self destruct in the next century or so; perhaps tomorrow!
+Bernard Preston is a semi-retired DC with a passion for well-being, and preserving the pristine nature of our environment.
+Alas I don't really believe we will wean off plastic and one way or another the human race will self destruct in the next century or so; perhaps a lot sooner.

-Will you do your bit for your children, if not for yourself.
+Will you do your bit for your children, if not for yourself?
 At least make every attempt to recycle and reuse the plastic that passes through your hands.
-Reducing by carrying shopping bags with us to the supermarket isn't that difficult.
+Reducing by carrying shopping bags with us to the supermarket is not that difficult.

 Perhaps my eighth book will be about inventive ways to save the planet.
 Number seven is besieged right now; read the first six?
 You won't be sorry.
 They are dirt cheap on your Kindle.

 When browsing use right click and Open Link in New Tab, or you may get a bad gateway signal.

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie?
 Better still, a Facebook or Twitter tick would help.